India–Nepal relations: Infrastructural and financial support

 Since the early 1950s, India has made a considerable contribution to Nepal's socioeconomic development.
 Along with crucial social sector areas like health, education, and human resource development, other areas of relations include infrastructure like airports, irrigation, agriculture, roads, bridges, power projects, industrial estates, communication, surveys, forestry, and building construction.

 In 1951, Nepal and India began working together to build a modern infrastructure, and as Nepal's major development partner, India built Kathmandu's Gauchar Airport, also known as Tribhuvan International Airport which was completed in 1954.
 In the same year the Indian Aid Mission in Nepal was also set up for developing projects in a number of areas including health, connectivity, education, power, and government departments.

 In 1976, India assisted Nepal in the construction of the 21 MW Trishuli Hydropower Station with a grant of Rs 140 million.

 In 2014, the Nepal Bharat Maitri Emergency & Trauma Centre in Kathmandu at a cost of Rs 100 crore, and a new college block of B.P.
 Koirala Institute of Health Sciences, Dharan at a cost of Rs 125 crore were inaugurated.
 In 2019, the Motihari-Amlekhgunj Petroleum Pipeline was installed at a cost of Rs 324 crore.

-After the April 2015 Nepal earthquake, the Government of India committed USD 1 billion for post-earthquake reconstruction projects in Nepal.
-The reconstruction of 50,000 houses at a cost of USD 100 million was completed in November 2021.
+After the April 2015 Nepal earthquake, the Government of India committed US$1 billion for post-earthquake reconstruction projects in Nepal.
+The reconstruction of 50,000 houses at a cost of US$100 million was completed in November 2021.
 Other projects include construction of 132 health facilities across 10 districts and the reconstruction of 71 educational institutes in 8 districts.
 Also, 28 cultural heritage projects in 7 districts are in the process of being restored.

-During the Corona virus crisis, India sent 10 lakh (1 million) doses of vaccines to Nepal as a grant within a week of the roll-out in India.
-Under India's Vaccine Maitri initiative, it provided nearly 95 lakh (9.5 million) doses of vaccines to Nepal.
+During the coronavirus crisis, India sent 10 lakh (1 million) doses of vaccines to Nepal as a grant within a week of the roll-out in India.
+Under India's Vaccine Maitri initiative, it provided nearly 95 lakh (9.5 million) doses of vaccines to Nepal after the-then PM of Nepal, for reasons unexplained, decided not to use Covid-19 vaccines from China.

 Military ties

 Nepal and India have long-standing military ties and since 1950 have a custom of awarding the honorary rank of General to each other's Army Chiefs.
 India has been giving training and equipment to aid the Nepali Army (NA) in modernising.
 Other facets of India's defence cooperation with Nepal include assistance during disasters, joint military exercises, adventure activities, and bilateral visits.
+Indian army played a critical role in ethnic cleansing of Nepali-speakers from Bhutan.
 Many Nepal Army personnel attend training courses at various Indian Army training facilities.
 The Indian Army's Gorkha battalions are raised in part through recruiting in the Nepalese hill districts.
 Presently, the Indian Army employs roughly 32,000 Gorkha soldiers from Nepal.

+Joint military exercises

+India and Nepal engage in an annual joint exercise called "Surya Kiran" with the latest edition being Exercise Surya Kiran XVIII.
+The 18th annual exercise was held between December 2024 and January 2025.